 Swine mange mites (S. scabiei var suis) from pig farms or pet pigs may also bite humans.

-The straw itch mite (Pyemotes tritici) is often associated with seeds, straw, hay, and other plant material; it is a parasite of soft-bodied insects that are or have been present in such materials.
+The straw itch mite (Pyemotes tritici) is a parasite of soft-bodied insects that can be or have been present in such materials such as seeds, straw, hay, and other plant material.
 These mites often bite people who handle the infested items.
 Granary workers, people who handle grass seeds or grass hay, and people who make dried plant arrangements are most at risk.

-Allergic dermatitis or grocer’s itch is caused by several species of mites associated with stored grain products, cheese, and other foods.
+Allergic dermatitis Contact Dermatitis Contact dermatitis is inflammation of the skin caused by direct contact with irritants (irritant contact dermatitis) or allergens (allergic contact dermatitis).
+Symptoms include pruritus and... read more , or grocer’s itch, is caused by several species of mites that contaminate stored grain products, cheese, and other foods.
 These mites do not bite but cause allergic dermatitis because people become sensitized to allergens on the mites or their waste products.